onap/dcaegen2-collectors-ves/README.md

 6)	When test is done – do ensure to remove the container (docker rm -f <containerid>) to avoid port conflict
 ```

-Authentication is disabled on the container by default; below are the steps for enabling HTTPS/authentication for VESCollector.
+Authentication is set by default to "noauth" (via auth.method property) on the container; below are the steps for enabling HTTPS/authentication for VESCollector.
 ```
 1) Login to the container
 2) Open /opt/app/VESCollector/etc/collector.properties and edit below properties
                 a) Comment below property (with authentication enabled, standard http should be disabled) collector.service.port=8080
                 b) Enable basic-authentication
-	                header.authflag=1
+                  auth.method=basicAuth
      Note: The actual credentials is stored part of header.authlist parameter.
 This is list of userid,password values.
 Default configuration has below set sample1,$2a$10$pgjaxDzSuc6XVFEeqvxQ5u90DKJnM/u7TJTcinAlFJVaavXMWf/Zi|vdnsagg,$2a$10$C45JhiRSY.qXTBfzWST3Q.AmwKlPRMc67c33O0U9hOH8KSGaweN4m
                 where password maps to same value as username.